Welcome to the webspace of the PROF Subdivision for Gay and Transgender Chemists

 ACS Statement on Diversity, approved by the Board of Directors 2007

-2013 Fall National ACS Meeting Activities of Interest:
+2013 Fall National ACS Meeting (Indianapolis) Activities of Interest:

-2013 Spring National ACS Meeting Activities of Interest:
+2013 Spring National ACS Meeting (New Orleans) Activities of Interest:

-2012 Fall National ACS Meeting activities of interest:
+2012 Fall National ACS Meeting (Philadelphia) Activities of Interest:

-2012 Spring National ACS Meeting activities of interest:
+2012 Spring National ACS Meeting (San Diego) Activities of Interest:

 Although no formal reception for LGBT people happens at the spring ACS national meetings, and it is not our turn to organize program, there are some activities you all might be interested in, as follows:

 Friday March 23, 1-4 pm: Open meeting of the Diversity and Inclusion Advisory Board, Marriott Marquis Marina Hotel, Mission Hills Room.
 This is an opportunity for LGBT chemists to raise questions, concerns, solutions, and visibility to a fairly new committee that is trying to address D&I for all people, including LGBT.

 Our Fall 2011 National ACS Meeting Poster was "Gay and transgender chemists: welcoming work environments", presented during the PROF Town Hall Forum and Poster Session.